tudo-aqua/bgw/docs/concepts/user-input/UserInput.md

 For a more detailed introduction for Drag and Drop head [here](https://tudo-aqua.github.io/bgw/concepts/drag-and-drop/DragAndDropExample.html).

-The full source code for this example can be found [here](/bgw/concepts/concepts/user-input/UserInput.html#full-example-on-all-available-methods-of-dealing-with-user-input).
+The full source code for this example can be found [here](/bgw/concepts/user-input/UserInput.html#full-example-on-all-available-methods-of-dealing-with-user-input).

 ## Component declaration

-To showcase the user input handling, a ComponentView, in this case a button and a DynamicView, in this case a TokenView, get wrapped inside a BoardGameApplication, to create a running example.
+To showcase the user input handling, the following components are declared and wrapped inside a BoardGameApplication, to create a running example.

 ````kotlin
 class UserInputExample : BoardGameApplication("User input example") {